 Boss Assessment 101

 - What is your boss’s workstyle personality?
-How does she interact with others?
+How do they interact with others?

 - How does your boss like to receive information?
 How does your boss communicate?

 - What are your boss’s priorities?
-What are her goals?
-What are his concerns, challenges, and pressures?
+What are their goals?
+What are their concerns, challenges, and pressures?

-- What is his boss like, and what does the organization expect from him?
+- What is their boss like, and what does the organization expect from them?

 - What does your boss expect from you?

-- What are his pet peeves and what truly matters to her?
+- What are their pet peeves and what truly matters to them?